Building and construction to Japan

 Trends and opportunities

-In April 2009, as part of a stimulus package, the Japanese Government reduced the housing loan tax rate to favour housing, which performs well in terms of energy saving, earthquake resistance and barrier free properties, resulting in some growth in the housing sector.
+In April 2009, as part of a stimulus package, the Japanese Government reduced the housing loan tax, which resulted in some growth in the housing sector.

-There are a number of key market factors that will help improve the prospects for Australian suppliers:
+There are a number of key market factors for Australian suppliers:

-- Greater recognition of Australian building material brands is driving an increasing interest in Australian suppliers.
+- Greater recognition of Australian building material brands is driving an increased interest in Australian suppliers

 The potential opportunities for Australian suppliers are:

-- Timber products (eg. sleepers, fixed length floorings)
+- Timber products (eg. hardwood decking and fixed length floorings)

-- Landscaping materials (eg. bricks, pavers, stones, rocks, pebbles and Decorative concrete)
+- Landscaping materials (eg. used/new sleepers, bricks, pavers, stones, rocks, pebbles and decorative concrete)